joshir/elastic-kafka-spring/README.md

 ![High Level Architecture](./elastic-kafka-spring.drawio.png "architecture")

 # elastic-kafka-spring
-You will need `docker-compose` and `make` to run the command to run kafka and elasticsearch in containers.
+You will need `docker-compose` and `make` to run the command to spin up instances of kafka and elasticsearch.
 ```
 make local # build local target
 ```